taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 # leanpub-end-insert
 ~~~~~~~~

 Second, you can pass the function to the `subscribe()` method of the Redux store.
-Last but not least, you have to invoke the function one time for the initial render of your component tree.
+And last but not least, you have to invoke the function one time for the initial render of your component tree.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~